Ukraine Gets New Defence Minister To Strengthen Army - UrduPoint

 Oleksiy Reznikov, a lawyer with limited military experience, replaces Andriy Taran, who resigned earlier this week reportedly for health reasons.

+In a broader government reshuffle, three more ministers were appointed by parliament on Thursday.

-A total of 273 lawmakers in the 450-seat Ukrainian parliament voted to approve the candidacy of Reznikov, who was nominated by President Volodymyr Zelensky.
+A total of 273 lawmakers in the 450-seat Ukrainian chamber voted to approve the candidacy of Reznikov, who was nominated by President Volodymyr Zelensky.

-Introducing Reznikov to lawmakers in parliament, Zelensky said that his main task would be "to strengthen the defence capacity of the army".
+Introducing Reznikov to the parliament, Zelensky said that his main task would be "to strengthen the defence capacity of the army".

 The Ukrainian army is locked in a simmering conflict with pro-Russia separatists in the country's east that erupted after Moscow annexed Crimea in 2014.